mpc-qt/mpc-qt/README.md

 >mingw-w64-x86_64-qt6 mingw-w64-x86_64-qt-creator
 >mingw-w64-x86_64-imagemagick mingw-w64-x86_64-boost

-Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library released on sourceforge.
+MPC-QT can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library released on sourceforge.
 To use the prebuilt library after cloning this repository, download libmpv from [shinchiro's release page], and extract it somewhere.
 Place the files in the root folder